inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 ## Adding JavaScript to your template

-If you want, or need, to use JavaScript for your template, you will need to configure webpack for the `site` folder.
+If you want, or need, to use JavaScript for your template, you will need to configure a Webpack bundle for the `site` folder.
 This is done in the predefined `webpack.py` file of `site/my_site`.

 Let's start by creating a JavaScript file in the assets folder: